grzesiek-galezowski/tdd-ebook/manuscript/070_Practicing_What_We_Already_Learned.md

 }
 ```

-**Johnny:** Look, now we can run the Specification and watch that Statement evaluate to false, because it expects “0", but gets “Once upon a time in Africa...".
+**Johnny:** Look, now we can run the Specification and watch that Statement evaluate to false, because it expects "0", but gets "Once upon a time in Africa...".

 **Benjamin:** Running...
 Ok, it is false.
 By the way, do you always use such silly values to make Statements false?

 **Johnny:** Hahaha, no, I just did it to emphasize the point.
 Normally, I would write `return "";` or something similarly simple.
 Now we can evaluate the Statement and see it evaluate to false.
 Now we are sure that we have not yet implemented what is required for the Statement to be true.

 **Benjamin:** I think I get it.
-For now, the Statement shows that we do not have something we need and gives us a reason to add this “thing".
+For now, the Statement shows that we do not have something we need and gives us a reason to add this "thing".
 When we do so, this Statement will show that we do have what we need.
 So what do we do now?

 **Johnny:** Write the simplest thing that makes this Statement true.